 Influences of broadcasts on children's language.
-(Annual Report 6, 1955) (These studies were undertaken for the Broadcasting Cultural Institute of Japan Broadcasting Corporation (NHK), and mimeographed reports were published by that Institute.)
+(Annual Report 6, 1955) (These studies were undertaken for the Broadcasting Cultural Japan Broadcasting (NHK), Institute Corporation and mimeographed reports were published by that Institute.)

 A study of the sentences of the official gazette for election.
 The statements of 1,048 candidates in the general election 1955 were analyzed, mainly in terms of the orthography.
 (Annual Report 7, 1956)